ankur-chr/panoptic_segmentation_nighttime_urban_driving_scenes/src/pdl/README.md

 # **Panoptic Segmentation for Nighttime or Low-Illumination Urban Driving Scenes**
 This repository contains the source code and related files for the dissertation title mentioned above.
+# IMPORTANT: DATA SETUP for Cityscapes dataset
+- Before training of the panoptic-deeplab model, the data preparation scripts need to be run for the Cityscapes dataset, as described in https://github.com/bowenc0221/panoptic-deeplab/blob/master/datasets/README.md
 # Training/Testing - source code
 All the source code files for training and evaluation are present under the folder **"/src_train_test"**
 - A description for all the files is provided in